maxbis/db-manager/docs/REFACTORING_PLAN.md

 **Files to extract from:**
 - database_manager.php (lines 15-100)
-- Same variables appear in: database_manager2.php, index.php, query.php, table_structure.php
+- Same variables appear in: database_manager2.php, table_data.php, query.php, table_structure.php

 **Verification:** All variables start with `--` and are identical across files